chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 #### 3. Upload data and make optimisations according to task 1 or 2
 The required data sets are uploaded in the tab **Load data**, after which you need to proceed to the tab **Run GSEAPreranked**.
 Further information on the necessary fields to be clicked and filled out can be obtained from the screenshots in folder `Results/Screenshots_WebApplications`.
 Note that in each step, the random seed is set to **149**.

-Optimisation steps for tasks 1 and 2 :
+Optimisation steps for tasks 1 and 2 (corresponding screenshots are indented; the documentation of the optimisation processes can also be inspected in the respective *R* file as comments):

 1. Upload default gene ranking: upload **DESeq2_ranking_ ... .rnk**
+    - **01Param_Default.PNG**: The default parameters are specified, including
+      - the gene ranking DESeq2_ranking_ ... .rnk (tab "Ranked List")
+      - gene set database GO with subontology Biological Processes (tab "Gene sets database")
+      - the exponent "weighted" in the computation of the enrichment score (tab "Enrichment statistic")
+      - the random seed 149 (tab "Seed for permutation")
+    - **01Results_Default.PNG**: The overview of the results can be inspected.
+Obtain number of differentially enriched gene sets by adding up the numbers indicated in row "XX             gene sets are significant at FDR < 25%" across
+      - "Enrichment in phenotype: 0" and
+      - "Enrichment in phenotype: 1" <br />
+  &rarr; note that the results (and especially **the relevant adjusted p-value**) can also be inspected in the Excel file of the same name
 2. Change method to rank the genes: upload **limma_ranking_ ... .rnk**
+    - **02Param_limma.PNG**: change method to rank genes to limma_ranking_... .rnk
+    - **02Results_limma.PNG**: overview of results for limma_ranking_... .rnk
-3. **For task 1 only**: change gene set database to KEGG ("c2.cp.kegg...")
+4. **For task 1 only**: change gene set database to KEGG ("c2.cp.kegg...")
+    - **04Param_KEGG.PNG**: Change gene set database to KEGG (see tab "Gene sets database"; **for task 1 only**)
+    - **04Results_KEGG.PNG**: Overview of results for gene set database to KEGG (**for task 1 only**)
-4. Change enrichment statistic
+5. Change enrichment statistic
-    - change to **classic**
+     - 6.1 change to **classic**
+      - **06Param_exp0.PNG**: Change exponent parameter (in calculation of enrichment score) to "classic" (see tab "Metric for ranking genes")
+      - **06Results_exp0.PNG**: Overview of results for parameter "classic"
-    - change to **weighted_p1.5**
+    - 6.2 change to **weighted_p1.5**
+      - **06Param_exp1KOMMA5.PNG**: Change exponent parameter (in calculation of enrichment score) to "weighted_p1.5" (see tab "Metric for ranking genes")
+      - **06Results_exp1KOMMA5.PNG**: Overview of results for parameter to "weighted_p1.5"
-    - change to **weighted_p2**
+    - 6.3 change to **weighted_p2**

-In each step, you compare the results w.r.t. the given task to the results from the previous step and choose the option yielding better results.

-#### 4. Transfer results to *R* files to generate results figures

-The screenshot documentation is placed in folders
-- **Screenshots_GSEAPreranked_..._task1** for task 1 ("...": Bottomly or Pickrell data set)
-- **Screenshots_GSEAPreranked_... task2_GENESET** or task 2 ("...": Bottomly or Pickrell data set)

-The results from these screenshots are then transferred to the corresponding *R* scripts in folder **R/Code_figures**.
+      - **06Param_exp2.PNG**: Change exponent parameter (in calculation of enrichment score) to "weighted_p2" (see tab "Metric for ranking genes")
+      - **06Results_exp2.PNG**: Overview of results for parameter "weighted_p2"

-Note that the optimisation of GSEAPreranked was carried out over several months and by hand.
+Important note: the optimisation of GSEAPreranked was carried out over several months and by hand.
 In this period, the application was updated as well as the gene set database GO (with subontology biological process).
 The versions that were current in the respective optimisation processes can be found in the screenshots containing the name "Param", namely
 - in the top left corner for the version of the overall web application
 - in the specified gene set database (tab **Gene Sets database**) for the version of the gene set database

+The results from these screenshots are then transferred to the corresponding *R* scripts in folder **R/Code_figures**.

 In addition to the screenshots, the optimisation processes are documented in the respective *R* scripts as comments for task 1 (**task1_optimisation_GSEAPreranked_ ... .R** in folder `R/Optimisation_functions/GSEAPreranked`) and in .txt files **task2_documentation_GSEAPreranked_ ... .txt** for task 2).